NemSer/Python_Tasks/YandexHandbook/README.md

+# YandexHandbook
-# Experience in solving tasks from a Python handbook from Yandex
+Experience in solving problems from a Python handbook from Yandex